foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD012-Other-options.md

 ### Boilerplate System
 **URL**: [https://gitlab.com/asacolips-projects/foundry-mods/boilerplate](https://gitlab.com/asacolips-projects/foundry-mods/boilerplate)

 The Boilerplate System is a lightweight starter set I created that includes a small number of examples (such as character ability scores) and a few helper CSS classes for laying out your sheets without actually having to write new CSS.
-It also includes the Sass source files I used to the compile the CSS if you're comfortable with NPM and Gulp.
+It also includes the Sass source files I used to the compile the CSS if you're comfortable with NPM.

-We'll use this system for the tutorial.
-If you're comfortable with using NPM, you can also use my Yeoman generator to generate this system: [https://www.npmjs.com/package/generator-foundry](https://www.npmjs.com/package/generator-foundry).
-Once you have the generator installed, you just need to run `yo foundry` in your systems directory and it will prompt you for your system name before generating the files for you.

-> The **generator-foundry** package mentioned above has not yet been updated for Foundry v10.
-For now, it's advised to instead use the Boilerplate system or League TypeScript Template instead.
-{.is-warning}

 ### League TypeScript Template
 **URL**: https://github.com/League-of-Foundry-Developers/foundry-typescript-template